 When we create highly detailed wireframes, we tend to spend less time on design.
 When we create wireframes that more loosely define the UX, we spend more time on design.
 What we've come to understand that the amount of detail that goes into your wireframes should depend entirely upon how complex the experience is and how clearly the content has been defined.
 Let's examine what these of the different types of wireframes look like:

 Example 1 - Low Fidelity

-This technique defines extremely loose layout and content where there are no text or labels defined, providing a basic understanding of the UX.
-It is best for outlining unknown content in a complex system, but results in multiple rounds of wireframe revisions and more time spent on visual design.
+This technique defines an extremely loose layout and content where there are no text or labels defined, providing a basic understanding of the UX.
+It is best for outlining unknown content in a complex system but results in multiple rounds of wireframe revisions and more time spent on visual design.

 Example 2 - Medium Fidelity

 This technique offers a more clarity by defining content, providing a better understanding of the UX.
 This is best for outlining loosely defined content in an advanced system and results in fewer rounds of wireframe revisions and less time spent on visual design.

 The hi-fi technique presents a completely refined layout and content structure with most or all text and labels defined, providing a total understanding of the UX.
 This technique is best for outlining clearly defined content in a simple system and results in minimal wireframe revisions and the least amount of time spent on visual design.

 Let's take a moment to recall the purpose of wireframes.